irenebosque/KBCS-Practical-Assignment/Task1.md

 The model.summary() function prints useful information about the model to the terminal.
 - Which model would you prefer and why?

+  ⁉️ The cnn model because it gives the best accuracy and requires the less trainable parameters.
+This model_cnn is the one that takes longer to run, but if computer resources are not a problem I still choosing it.

 - Why does the prediction accuracy of the model completely deteriorate when you change the activation of the last fully connected layer to ReLU?

+  ⁉️
 - Also, report the mean and standard deviation of the “average prediction error” over **multiple runs**.

     Figures for the first run:

     <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/average_error_model_cnn.png" width="500">

     <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/model_cnn_std_mean.png" width="500">